Largest US nail manufacturer 'on the brink of extinction' because of the steel tariffs

 Glassman said the company might relocate to Mexico, where it could buy the steel without the tariffs — and then export the finished nails back to the United States without tariffs, which only apply to raw materials.

 "It's obviously an option," said Glassman about moving to Mexico.
 "It absolutely is something this company does not want to do.
-It wants to save the jobs in Poplar Bluff Missouri."
+It wants to save the jobs in Poplar Bluff, Missouri."

 Glassman called President Donald Trump's trade policy misguided.
 He noted that the company had doubled its work force since 2013, and thrived despite increased competition from China.